Joseph Bailey, 1st Baron Glanusk

-Early Life
+Early life

-Born at Leamington Spa, he was the son of Joseph Bailey, eldest son of the ironmaster Sir Joseph Bailey, 1st Baronet, and his wife, the eldest daughter of William Congreve Russell.
-He succeeded his grandfather as second Baronet, of Glanusk Park, in 1858.
+Born at Leamington Spa, he was the son of Joseph Bailey (1812–1850), and his wife, Elizabeth Mary Russell, the eldest daughter of William Congreve Russell.
+He was the grandson of the ironmaster Sir Joseph Bailey, 1st Baronet, whom he succeeded as second Baronet, of Glanusk Park, in 1858, after his father had died 8 years earlier.

 Career

 On 14 February 1861 he was commissioned as a Lieutenant in the part-time 3rd (Crickhowell) Brecknockshire Rifle Volunteer Corps.
-On 15 May 1867 his company commander was promoted to command the 1st Administrative Battalion, Brecknockshire Rifle Volunteer Corps, and on the same day Bailey was appointed the battalion's first Honorary Colonel.
+On 15 May 1867, his company commander was promoted to command the 1st Administrative Battalion, Brecknockshire Rifle Volunteer Corps, and on the same day Bailey was appointed the battalion's first Honorary Colonel.
 He retained the position with the unit's successor, the 1st (Brecknockshire) Volunteer Battalion, South Wales Borderers, until his death, when he was succeeded by his eldest son.
 He was awarded the Volunteer Decoration.

 In 1864, he served as High Sheriff of Brecknockshire.
 In 1865 he was elected to the British House of Commons for Herefordshire, a seat he held until 1885 when the constituency was abolished, and then represented Hereford between 1886 and 1892.
 He also served as Lord Lieutenant of Brecknockshire from 1875 to 1905.
-In 1899, he was raised to the peerage as Baron Glanusk, of Glanusk Park in the County of Brecknock.
+In 1899, he was raised to the peerage as Baron Glanusk, of Glanusk Park, in the County of Brecknock.